tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 }
 ~~~

-> Note: The 'channel.authScheme.value' property, which represents the secret value you have set for the API key, is not returned in the response.
+> Note: The `channel.authScheme.value` property is not returned in the response.
 You set it in your request, but it is not exposed in any responses.

 ### Get Inline Hook